azzazzel/azzazzel.github.io/_posts/2022-02-09-what_dev_heck.md

 : are the industry-wide accepted terms.
 Those are the folks who promote and defend products and ideas but also plead the cause of the 3rd party developers.
 The double meaning of the word "advocate" nicely highlights the fact it's a two-way street.

 Community Management and Managers
 : are here to stay.
 The idea of managing people without having any formal relationship with them is an awkward one if you ask me.
 But no one else seems to be bothered by that.
-In reality, those folks probably do not mage the community itself but rather the tools, processes, and programs that improve operations and interactions.
+In reality, those folks probably do not manage the community itself but rather the tools, processes, and programs that improve operations and interactions.

 Developer Relations
 : is the industry-wide accepted term for a given part of an organization where the roles mentioned above belong.
 It allows grouping, coordinating, and measuring the results of all advocacy and community-related activities.